-As executive director of the Washington Center for Nursing (WCN), Sofia Aragon has a deep commitment to building a diverse nursing workforce to advance health equity in Washington state.
+As executive director of the Washington Center for Nursing (WCN), Sofia Aragon, JD, BSN, RN, has a deep commitment to building a diverse nursing workforce to advance health equity in Washington state.
 Under her leadership, WCN has significantly increased research and data on the nursing workforce; uncovered the greatest gaps in diversity and most imminent shortages of nurse practice areas; and identified a need to accelerate efforts to recruit and retain nurse educators and leaders.
 Because having a nursing workforce that reflects Washington’s increasingly diverse community is essential to improving the health of our entire population, Sofia has built crucial partnerships around the state to identify and implement strategies to create a more robust and diverse nursing workforce.

 In 1975, Sofia immigrated to Seattle with her parents; her mother was one of the many hundreds of Filipino nurses recruited to practice in the U.S. Sofia credits her journey in nursing to her mother and her journey in advocacy to her experience as a registered nurse advocating for patients both in the hospital and community health settings.
 Her desire to be a stronger patient advocate led her to pursue a law degree and engage in health policy at the state level.